Natural Dyeing with Avocado dye

 Extracting color just from the avocado pits

 Follow the same steps 1 to 4 but only use avocado pits on step 3.
 The results are quite different when you are just extracting the dye from the avocado pits.
-It produces a rose pink color which can of course be modified further by using the color modifiers mentioned above.
+It produces a rose pink shade which can of course be modified further by using the color modifiers mentioned above.
 See illustration below.

 Using Modifiers to obtain different tones and colors